Why Highly Empathetic People Sleep Better

 What Other Researchers Have Said on This Topic

-A 2019 study published in the journal Nature Human Behavior found that lack of sleep increases the risk of anxiety.
+A 2019 study in Nature Human Behavior found that lack of sleep increases the risk of anxiety.

-Statistics show that about 34 percent of adults aged 18 to 64 are deprived of quality sleep, getting less than seven hours per night.
-This figure drops to 26 percent for those aged 65 and older.
+About 34 percent of adults aged 18 to 64 get less than seven hours of sleep per night; that share falls to 26 percent for adults 65 and older.

-Other studies indicate that men are more likely to experience sleep deprivation than women.
-About 33.3 percent of men report sleeping less than seven hours a night, compared to 32.1 percent of women.
+Other studies show men are slightly more likely than women to sleep less than seven hours a night: about 33.3 percent of men versus 32.1 percent of women.